17starplatinum/SOAJerseyClub/README.md

-# SwaggerJerseyClub
+# SOAJerseyClub
-SOA assignment where we generate a goddamn UI.
-Partnered by @DaniilOrchikov
+SOA assignment where we create a SOA and MSA application.
+New content soon, partnered by [@DaniilOrchikov](https://github.com/DaniilOrchikov)